 1. No Chewing Gum in Singapore: A Sticky Crime

-In Singapore, the sale and import of chewing gum has been strictly regulated since the early 1990s.
+In Singapore, there is a ban on the sale and import of chewing gum, which has been strictly enforced since the early 1990s.
 The city aims to maintain cleanliness and public order, which led to this unusual rule.
-For first-time visitors, it’s hard to believe that something as simple as gum could land you in big trouble, but in this case, it’s not a myth.
+For visitors, it’s sometimes hard to believe that something as simple as gum could land you in a big problem, but in this case, it’s not just a story.
 Also the check this Strange Laws Wikipedia

 2. Thailand: Stepping on Currency is a Crime

-In Thailand, currency isn’t just money; it’s a symbol of national respect.
-Because the king’s image appears on the Thai bills and coins, stepping on the currency, even accidentally, can be treated as a crime.
-Locals believe the feet are the dirtiest and lower body part, and placing them above the king’s image is disrespectful.
-Travelers should be extra cautious while traveling in Thailand and when handling money, or avoid placing it on the ground.
+In Thailand, currency is not just money; it represents a symbol of respect.
+Because the king’s image appears on the Thai bills and coins, stepping on the currency, even accidentally, you step on money, which can be considered a crime.
+Travelers should be extra careful while traveling in Thailand and when handling money, or avoid placing it on the ground.

 3. Switzerland: Flushing the Toilet After 10 pm